The small mass m sliding without friction along the looped track ... | Channels for Pearson+

 Centripetal Force

-Centripetal force is the net force required to keep an object moving in a circular path, directed towards the center of the circle.
-For an object at the top of a loop, this force is provided by the gravitational force acting on the mass and the normal force from the track.
-At the bottom of the loop, the centripetal force is crucial for maintaining the circular motion, and it is calculated using the formula F_c = m*v^2/r, where m is the mass, v is the velocity, and r is the radius of the loop.
+Centripetal force is the net force acting on an object moving in a circular path, directed towards the center of the circle.
+For an object to remain on a curved track, such as at the top of a loop, this force must be sufficient to counteract the effects of gravity.
+At the top of the loop, the gravitational force and the normal force together provide the necessary centripetal force to keep the mass on the track.

 Recommended video: